 At a higher level, health systems benefit by using eConsults to improve access to specialty care, better manage population health initiatives, streamline care coordination, improve patient satisfaction scores, and support quality metric initiatives.

-“With knowledge gained from the eConsult reports, providers are better able to manage more patient conditions on their own.
-With the education provided from specialist recommendations, they were realizing that if presented with the same problem in the future, a referral would not be necessary.
+“With the knowledge gained from the eConsult reports, providers are better able to manage more patient conditions on their own.
+With the education provided by specialist recommendations, they were realizing that if presented with the same problem in the future, a referral would not be necessary.

 The AristaMD eConsult platform is a tool designed to enhance primary care, encourage the evolution of ‘Super PCPs’, and support PCMH principles.
 Equipped with clinical workup checklists and specialist eConsults, frontline PCPs are able to improve the patient’s ability to access timely specialist care while simultaneously expanding and securing their own practice, reducing the cost of care, and increasing patient satisfaction.

 We encourage you to request a demo and learn more about how the AristaMD eConsult platform enables PCPs to enhance primary care through timely access to specialist expertise.